zygomeb/CupPerpsFrontend/README.md

 The scrypto code is original and the technical documentation is provided in the [Technical Documentation](CupPerps.pdf)

-Rust-generated documentation is available in [Docs](scrypto-docs/doc/cup_perps/all.html)
+Rust-generated documentation is available after running `cargo doc` from the `scrypto` directory

 ## Pre-requisites
 1. Node >= 12.17.0